Miss Colleen's House

 This sprawling Victorian home was built in 1897, and took three years to complete.
 (Remember, there was no electricity so all the lumber had to be sawed by hand.)
 The logs had been selected by Edward Brodbeck at Moss Point, Mississippi, and were floated to Point Clear where the logs were made into lumber at the family saw mill.

 The upstairs, or attic, of the home is floored, but not finished.
 The primary object of the attic was for forced air-cooling for the long hot summers.
 The upstairs' dormer windows, long hall downstairs with doors opening opposite one another (both with transoms) made for cool air flow down the hall and through the rooms.
 The trunks brought over from Germany by the family (circa 1896) are still in the attic.
-Today, we use most of the attic as storage space.
+Today, Punta Clara Kitchen uses most of the attic as storage space.

 Twelve children lived in this home - 3 of the Brodbeck family and 9 of the Zundel family, nieces and nephews, who were taken in after their parents had died.
 The house was originally lighted with gas lights and heated with fireplaces and wood burning stoves.
 Electricity was installed in 1926.Southwest Corner of Miss Colleen's house